 5. THE FOUNDATIONS OF THE LOGIC OF DEED

-A formalization of the logic of deed is based on classical logic CL.
+A formalization of the logic of deed LD is based on classical logic CL.
 Hence, LD incorporates also all the substitutions of laws of classical logic, which are expressed in the language of logic LD.
 Its primitive (non-defined) term is the predicate does as it appears in simple sentences of the type: x does d, where x denotes the subject of the deed and d denotes a deed (a human action).
 According to the assumptions listed earlier, if we say that: x does d (for short: x D d), we have in mind the fact that x makes a change in the world (nature) through an act d, or that x prevents a change in the state of things (they prevent themselves from changing it or allow something to happen) through an act d.

 We accept that: